Best Parks and Scenic Running Paths in Baltimore

 Canton Waterfront Park

-Perched on a peninsula on Locust Point, the .9 mile paved winding walkway around historic Fort McHenry offers spectacular views of the harbor.
+Perched on a peninsula in Locust Point, the .9 mile paved winding walkway around historic Fort McHenry offers spectacular views of the Harbor.
+The grounds surrounding the fort are free to explore, but you’ll want to go in to learn more about the its history and enjoy the museum.

-If you’re staying downtown, Rash Field is a perfect spot for an express workout.
-Bonus: there are sand volleyball courts available for a quick game.
-And coming later this year, Rash Field is adding a skatepark, nature park and a playground with wooden climbing towers.
+If you’re staying downtown, Rash Field is an ideal spot for an express workout.
+There are sand volleyball courts available for a quick game, plus a skatepark, nature park and a playground with wooden climbing towers.

 If you want more than just a park